Many

 as the current generation of digital designs.

-and requires a large and quiet room!.
+difficult to adjust, and requires a large and quiet room!.

-electro-mechanical systems (and one which remains popular
+of the first electro-mechanical systems (and one which remains

-the direct sound into the metal plate and a pair of pick-ups
+transducer feeds the direct sound into the metal plate and

-extract the reverberation as the vibrations bounce off the
+a pair of pick-ups extract the reverberation as the vibrations

-the duration of the reverb.
+to control the duration of the reverb.
 The plate has a characteristic

 metallic, bright, sound quality which has become intimately